- Home

 Appearance

 One key thing that people consider is how braces will look.
-Until more recently, fixed metal braces and metal-fronted retainers were the only teeth straightening methods available.
-However, clear aligners allow people to have barely noticeable treatment.
+Until recently, fixed metal braces and metal-fronted retainers were the only teeth straightening methods available.
+But clear aligners now allow people the option of treatment that’s barely noticeable.

 Comfort